SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-06-forgiving-witchcraft-slowly.md

 > 7 the heirs of those persons.

-_CNN_ mentions the feelings of relief &ndash; and some cautions &ndash; about alienating people from a _14th generation lineal descendant_ of one of the victims.
+_CNN_ mentions the feelings of relief &ndash; and some cautions &ndash; about alienating people, as reported by a _14th generation lineal descendant_ of one of the victims.
 14 generations is a long time; systemic violence does lasting damage!